jhuseman/CryptoTwitPredict/README.md

 2. Make a copy of TwitterAuth.json into TwitterAuth_override.json, and add your Twitter API key in the new file.

-This file is listed in .gitignore to prevent accidentally uploading the API key (I've had to revoke my key twice already becuase of this mistake)
+This file is listed in .gitignore to prevent accidentally uploading the API key (I've had to revoke my key twice already because of this mistake)

 $ cp TwitterAuth.json TwitterAuth_override.json